 “It’s a win for our health, it’s a win for the environment and it’s a win for education,” Kramer said.
 “It’s giving our children the necessary tools to fight the climate crisis that we have created.”

-This story has been updated to reflect that the potential cost on consumers’ energy bills are only estimates.
+This story has been updated to reflect that the proposed carbon fees are not a tax and that the potential cost on consumers’ energy bills are only estimates.